</ img>

 ASUS claims the keyboard is optimizedfor first-person shooters, in particular, they decided to make a wide left Control key.
 There is a quick change of the mode of operation of the upper row of keys: multimedia or functional, like on notebook keyboards.
 There is a key Stealth, which minimizes all applications and turns off the sound.
 The rest is all in the best traditions: the standard layout without additional buttons, mechanical switches Cherry MX RGB, metal lining on the upper part of the body, support for macros and RGB lights with Aura Sync to synchronize with other devices.

-The keyboard comes in a dense cardboardblack box, on top of which is put on the cover of soft cardboard with colorful printing.
-Included - a keyboard, instructions, a set of stickers and replaceable caps on the WASD buttons with a tool for quick replacement.
-To us the last position of the kit did not reach, but in commercial trim levels there are:
+The keyboard comes in thick cardboarda black box, on top of which is a soft cardboard cover with colorful printing.
+The kit includes a keyboard, instructions, a set of stickers and replacement caps for the WASD buttons with a tool for quickly replacing them.
+The last item of the kit has not arrived to us, but commercial kits include:

 </ img>